Share this

 How to interpret soil test results:

-Once the soil test results are received, it is crucial for farmers to carefully review and interpret them to understand what the results mean for their fields.
-The results will typically include information on the levels of various nutrients in the soil, as well as the pH and any potential problems such as compaction or poor drainage.
+Once the soil test results are received, it is time for farmers to carefully review and interpret the data to understand what the results mean for their fields.
+The results will typically include information on the levels of various nutrients in the soil, plus the pH and potential problems such as compaction or poor drainage.

-It is vital for farmers to pay attention to blocked nutrient cycling pathways and disease risks, as both can impact plant growth.
+Farmers can pay attention to blocked nutrient cycling pathways and disease risks, both of which impact plant growth.
 For example, a specific blocked nutrient pathway may limit plant growth, while an excess of the same nutrient could potentially be toxic to plants.
+See how one corn and soybean farmer in Nebraska identified a blocked potassium pathway using BeCrop Tests and rectified the problem through biological products.

 Using soil test results to optimize crop yields and soil health: